Misdemeanor and Petty Theft

 Misdemeanor Larceny Denver Lawyer, Colorado

 There’s a high likelihood you’re viewing this webpage because you or someone you know is facing charges for petty or misdemeanor theft.
 Why not take the initiative and begin building your defense with Law Office of Matthew A. Martin, P.C.?
-Colorado theft defense attorney Matthew Martin has over two decades of courtroom experience he can draw on for your case.
+Colorado theft defense attorney Matthew Martin has over three decades of courtroom experience he can draw on for your case.

 Get started on developing your defense plan with Law Office of Matthew A. Martin, P.C..
 You can reach our offices at (303) 725-0017 to set up your first consultation in the Denver metropolitan area.
 Law Office of Matthew A. Martin, P.C. also accepts clients throughout nearby counties including Arapahoe County, Douglas County, Broomfield County, Boulder County, Jefferson County, Boulder County, and Adams County.